For business owners, it’s a common question: When it comes to Facebook ads vs. Google ads, where is your budget better spent?

 When it comes to where you should spend most of your budget, there’s no right or wrong answer.
 Simply, it depends on which works best for you.
 Let these considerations guide you if you’re just getting started, but continue to collect data on which works best, and adjust accordingly.

 Which platform offers a lower CPC?
-Which traffic produces the lowest cost per converson?
+Which traffic produces the lowest cost per conversion?
 Measure KPI’s throughout the funnel, and boost campaign conversion rates with post-click landing pages from the industry’s most robust post-click optimization platform.
+Sign up for an Instapage Enterprise demo today.